Sculling & Rowing Timetable

 SCULLING TIME TRIAL (Monday)

 This Time Trial is staged up at Dorney Lake with all scullers (except beginners) taking part at 30 second intervals and racing as fast as they can over a distance of 1000m.
 The results are used to reorganize the groups for the rest of the week.
-In recent years some of the (courageous!) beginners have even had a go and many have completed the distance without falling in - a great achievement!
+In recent years some of the (courageous!) beginners have even had a go and many have completed the distance.

 VISIT TO ROWING MUSEUM (Tues PM - Henley)